 This breed has an average of five puppies per litter and has a life expectancy of 12-15 years.

-Cockers are a popular dog breed and make good dogs for people that live in apartments or only have a small yard.
+Cockers are a popular dog breed and make good dogs for people who live in apartments or only have a small yard.

 They are relatively active indoors but will do alright if they receive daily walks and/or enough exercise.